Privacy Policy

 If you have concerns about how we handle personal data, we would prefer to have the opportunity to address them first.

 You also have the right to complain to the UK Information Commissioner’s Office if you believe your personal data has been handled unlawfully.
+You can find complaint information on the ICO website.

 16. Children